tock/tock/doc/reference/trd-appid.md

 In normal use of Tock, a software tool running on a host copies TBF Objects into an application flash region.
 When the Tock kernel boots, it scans this application flash region for TBF Objects.
-After inspecting the Userspace Binary and TBF headers in a TBF Object, the kernel assigns it an Application Identifier and decides whether to run it.
+After inspecting the Userspace Binary, TBF headers, and TBF Footers in a TBF Object, the kernel assigns it an Application Identifier and decides whether to run it.

 3 Application Identifiers and Application Credentials
 ===============================